Ivara terryi

 Ivara terryi is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

+The species I. terryi is characterised by the specific features of its shell.
+It should be distinguished from I. terricula, a separate species within the genus Ivara.
+The original morphological description was made by Olson & McGinty in 1958.

 The length of the shell attains 3.2 mm.

 Distribution

 This marine species occurs in the following locations: